rehierl/node-tree-outliner/3-basic-design/5-4-levels-of-implicitness.md

 also be derived from the `S{+}N` paths - this would suggest/indicate that the design is in itself consistent - this would also serve as a formal basis for 2D/3D height maps -

+**TODO**
+S{+}N -
+a node belongs to a section, which belongs to all of its ancestor sections - the root section contains all its descendant sections, one of which must contain the initial node (the latter is guaranteed by design to be true) -

+**TODO**
+the downwards direction contains t1 and t2 sections -
+like any other descendant of the root node, all the child nodes of the root node are strictly or loosely (s/l) associated with the root section - all the nodes in the downwards path are s/l associated with the root section - all the nodes in the downwards path are t1 or t2 sectioning nodes (the latter is not exactly relevant) and may be s/l associated with additional t2 sections, whose sectioning nodes are not in that path - if that path has a t2 sectioning node, then that path ends with, or inside of that sectioning node -

+**TODO**
+S{+}N -
+start with SN, continue with SSN, then SSSN (-> S...SN) -

+**TODO**
+is there an easier way? -
+e.g. via the definition of hierarchy - e.g. definition of "set" and "subset" -

+**TODO**
+SN{+} -
+a node belongs to a parent node, which belongs to its ancestor nodes - the root node contains all its descendant nodes, one of which has to contain the initial node